ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 ***

-* `Remove Column` - remove the selected column
+* `Remove Column` - removes the selected column
-* `Add Column` - opens a list of the available columns - only those columns not yet on the editor chart can be added
+* `Add Column` - opens a list of the available columns - only columns which are not yet visible on the editor chart can be added

 ## Data area - Context Menu